rushilsscode/Airline_Flight_Performance_Analytics/README.md

-# Airline Loyalty & Revenue Analytics (SQL Project)
+# Airline Flight Performance Analytics (SQL Project)

 ## 📌 Overview
 This project is a SQL-only analytics case study built using a Kaggle airline flights dataset.